Home Blog The Different Types Background Checks in Canada

 Follow Legal Compliance

 Before conducting a criminal background check, organizations must make sure that they are obeying all legal requirements.
-In Canada, criminal background checks must obey federal and local laws.
+In Canada, companies must obey federal and local laws.
 Some of these are the Canadian Human Rights Act, the Personal Information Protection and Electronic Documents Act (PIPEDA), and the Criminal Records Act.

 Obtain Consent